Seven of Wands

 This card represents a need to protect the fruits of your work, your position, your space, or your beliefs from others, and hold your ground with confidence.

-You may have been through a period of success and the recognition that comes with that has made you a target of others who are either after something from you or want you to prove yourself.
+You may have navigated a period of success, and the recognition that comes with it has made you a target.
+Others may be after something from you, or they may simply demand that you prove yourself.

 More importantly, this is a challenge to who you are, where you stand and what for.
 Talking your way through it rationally will not be enough.
 You will need to show your will and courage in standing up because sometimes you need to step up and be your own hero.